Medical survival: 4 tips to adapt your body to high heat

 Fortunately, he got out of the heat as soon as the symptoms hit.
 With some water and cooling off, he was feeling fine in a few hours.

-Probably, in a few weeks he’ll be working in the same temperature with no such symptoms.
+Probably, in a few weeks, he’ll be working at the same temperature with no such symptoms.
 Why?

 Other sudden changes could be maybe the electricity goes off.
 That’s a disaster in my book.
 Or maybe you’re vacationing to a hot spot.
 Any sudden change of heat—say 10 degrees Fahrenheit or more—will require time for your body to adapt.

 When the weather gets hotter, your body adapts in a few ways:

 1. You get more efficient at sweating.
 Sweat cools your skin.
 The faster it evaporates, the more the cooling, so a little breeze can help.
 On the other hand, humid weather can slow the evaporation down.

 2. Your blood gets circulated more efficiently.
 Your body also adapts to the heat by putting a bit more fluid into your blood.
 This increases the blood’s volume so that with each heartbeat, more gets pumped out.
 Your heartbeat slows down in response, which reduces your body’s workload, decreasing your metabolism a bit.
 Metabolism produces heat.
 So, voilà, your body is now producing less of its own heat, and the external heat isn’t quite so overbearing.”

 Medical survival tips for high heat: 4 suggestions

 - “Gradually build up your workload.
 Your body produces heat of its own.
 (Remember that metabolism?)
 The more work, the more heat.
 So if you work outside:

 - Take it easy those first few days, and take frequent breaks.